porscheinformatik/material-addons/src/material-addons/README.md

 ### Demo

-	The demo website is linked on the main [repository page](https://github.com/porscheinformatik/material-addons).
+	The demo website is linked on the [github repository page](https://github.com/porscheinformatik/material-addons).